 The 12-gauge shotgun is one of the most versatile firearms you can own.
-With so many options for shot loads, from hundreds of tiny beads to a single heavy slug, there is plenty that you can do with your 12-gauge shotgun.
+It has many options for shot loads.
+How do you know which 12-gauge ammo shot patterns work best for you?
+With options ranging from hundreds of tiny beads to a single heavy slug, there’s plenty that you can do with your 12-gauge shotgun.

-Understanding the different 12-gauge ammo shot patterns, as well as their best applications, will make you more productive in the field.
+Understand the different 12-gauge ammo shot patterns.
+Their applications will make you more productive in the field.

-Possibly the most common type of 12-gauge shotgun load, birdshot comes in a variety of sizes, allowing hunters to target game from small to medium sizes.
+Possibly the most common type of 12-gauge shotgun load, birdshot comes in a variety of sizes.
+A variety of 12-gauge ammo shot patterns allow hunters to target game from small to medium sizes.
 For birdshot, the larger the number, the smaller the pellet.
-With smaller pellets, you also get more pellets in a single load.
-For example, a shotgun shell with #9 shot will hold more total pellets than one loaded with #1 shot.
+You get more pellets in a single load.
+A #9 shot will hold more pellets.
+However, a #1 shot will hold less.

 At only 0.08 inches of diameter per pellet, #9 shot is one of the smallest sizes you’ll find.
-In most cases, this load is not used for live birds, but for clay pigeons.
-However, it’s also useful as a snake shot and for eliminating small birds; if this shot is used to kill something, it’s usually pest control, not game hunting.
+Large birds are not good for this load.
+Clay pigeons make better targets.
+It is useful as a snake shot and for eliminating small birds.
+This shot is for pest control.